As of July 1, 2022, EC Transportation has a new home located at 115 E Mountain Dr. Fayetteville, NC 28306.

-Can the pick-up and drop-off time change from day-to-day?
+Can the pick-up and drop-off times change from day-to-day?

 Special needs school bus routes vary according to the needs of each student riding.
 Be ready and watch for the school bus ten (10) minutes before it is scheduled to arrive.

 What if your child’s needs change to being bused in a wheelchair or with special equipment?

 A bus change may be necessary.
 Contact the school office so that necessary arrangements can be made.

 What are the school bus driver’s responsibilities?